Shraddha Jadhav

 Shraddha Jadhav (born c.1964) is a Shiv Sena politician from Mumbai, Maharashtra.

-She served as the mayor from 1 December 2009 to 8 March 2012 of the city of Mumbai, the capital of the Indian state of Maharashtra, and chief of Brihanmumbai Municipal Corporation (BMC), the country's richest municipal body.
+She served as the mayor of the city of Mumbai, the capital of the Indian state of Maharashtra from 1 December 2009 to 8 March 2012, and as chief of Brihanmumbai Municipal Corporation (BMC), the country's richest municipal body.
 She was elected to Brihanmumbai Municipal Corporation for six consecutive terms from 1992 to 2017.

 Personal life

 Jadhav originally hails from Sangameshwar in the Konkan region of Maharashtra.
 She is a commerce graduate.

 She is married to Sridhar Jadhav and has two sons, Pawan and Govind Sagar.
 She is a resident of Parel.

 Her father-in-law, Mukund Jadhav, a former independent corporator, was also her political mentor.
 Her family runs Manohar decorators and a travel agency, which is run by her husband.
-She is one of the richest corporators in the BMC elected in 2007.
+She is one of the richest corporators of the BMC elected in 2007.

 In political circles, Jadhav is known for "elegant dressing" and "fashion sense", especially her "crisp" cotton saris.